 The majority of diving in Palau is drift diving along the walls and coral gardens of the outer reefs.
 Schooling pelagics, WWII wrecks, snorkelling Jellyfish Lake and kayaking among the Rock Islands are the key reasons why divers love Palau and do not hesitate to come back time and time again.
 The start of the year is the best time to dive the glassy waters of Palau and will most likely give you the best chance to visit with waters of Peleliu State.

 Truk is indisputably a Diver's Mecca, suitable for both novice and experienced divers.
-Featuring an entire WWII Japanese fleet which was sunk by the US, and with over 42 diveable wrecks to choose from and all in immaculate conditions, many divers have made multiple trips back to Truk Lagoon to revisit favourite wrecks as well as new ones they haven’t had the chance to see.
+Featuring an entire WWII Japanese fleet which was sunk by the US, and with over 42 diveable wrecks to choose from and all in excellent condition, many divers have made multiple trips back to Truk Lagoon to revisit favourite wrecks as well as new ones they haven’t had the chance to see.

 Kosrae offer uncrowded reef diving with is clear clean ocean & extraordinary living coral reefs that completely surround it.
 Currents are mild here so is very conducive to underwater photography and for novice divers.